ran-huang/docusaurus-operator/docs/deploy-tiflash.md

 This document describes how to add or remove the TiDB HTAP storage engine TiFlash for an existing TiDB cluster in Kubernetes.
 As a columnar storage extension of TiKV, TiFlash provides both good isolation level and strong consistency guarantee.

-> **Note**:
->
+:::note

-> If a TiDB cluster has not been deployed yet, instead of referring to this document, you can [configure a TiDB cluster in Kubernetes](configure-a-tidb-cluster.md) with the TiFlash-related parameters, and then [deploy the TiDB cluster](deploy-on-general-kubernetes.md).
+If a TiDB cluster has not been deployed yet, instead of referring to this document, you can [configure a TiDB cluster in Kubernetes](configure-a-tidb-cluster.md) with the TiFlash-related parameters, and then [deploy the TiDB cluster](deploy-on-general-kubernetes.md).

 ## User scenarios